Writing data to a cloud data warehouse (Snowflake) - Cloud

 The Data Mapping icon next to the destination is disabled for now as the input schema is not flat.

-10. Click the + icon and add a Field selector processor after the Aggregate processor in order to select the fields you want to keep and flatten the schema.
+11. Click the Plus icon and add a Field selector processor after the Aggregate processor in order to select the fields you want to keep and flatten the schema.
 The configuration panel opens.

-11. In the Simple selection mode, click to open the Select fields window:
+12. In the Simple selection mode, click Edit to open the Select fields window:

 1. Select the fields you want to keep and flatten: description and total_amount.